Cyprus tax reform project update

 What happened?

-An update on the Cyprus tax reform project was given on February 26 at Cyprus’s Presidential Palace.
+An update on the Cyprus tax reform project was given recently at Cyprus’s Presidential Palace.
 The President of the Republic, the Minister of Finance, and members of the University of Cyprus Economics Research Centre, which is assisting the government in the project, each presented at the event.

 Why is it relevant?

 The presentation noted that the project needs more work before it can be finalized.
-The expected timeline to finalize the project extends to late 2025.
-Although the provisions could be enacted in 2025, enactment in 2026 may be more likely.
+The expected timeline to finalize the project extends to late 2025and expected enactment is as from 1 January 2026.
 Once the project is finalized, the legislative process will begin.
 This will include the Cyprus Parliament’s voting to approve the legislation.
-Note that some of the proposals may not be included in the final tax reform, or they could be revised before being enacted into law.
+We note that some of the below proposals may not be included in the final tax reform, or they could be revised before being enacted into law.

 Actions to consider